 The Maui Arts & Cultural Center is a gathering place where we celebrate community, creativity and discovery.
 The MACC logo includes the petroglyph image of a human being releasing a bird into flight — symbolizing the freedom of expression that lies at the heart of all creative endeavors.

-for inquiries or more information, contact MACC Cultural Programs Director: Kahulu Maluo-Pearson 808-243-4269
+For more information about these programs, please contact the MACC's Cultural Programs Director: Kahulu Maluo-Pearson 808-243-4269